Here are my tips and step-by-step instructions for How To Make The Perfect Caramel.

 I take a sniff once it begins to turn amber-colored, and darken; if you keep smelling it, it’s fairly easy to gauge when it goes from being slightly-cooked…to almost-there…to deep, rich-caramel perfection.
 If you screw it up, a cup of sugar is pretty cheap in case you overdo it (cheaper than that thermometer…) and after you make caramel once or twice, you should get the hang of it.

-If you’re recipe calls for adding liquid, re-check my previous tips for advice.
+If your recipe calls for adding liquid, re-check my previous tips for advice.
 If your recipe calls for using the hot caramel straight, as advised by your recipe, you may want to put some icy water in a sink or a very large bowl so when the sugar reaches the right temperature, you can set the pan in the ice, which will stop the cooking quickly.

 Lastly, you don’t need any fancy equipment like a giant copper kettle.
 A good saucepan or skillet will do.
 (I use this pan for almost everything.)
 Whatever pan you use, make sure it’s light-colored, heavy-duty and solid.
 And any utensils, like spatulas you’ll be using to stir should be able to withstand the heat.
 Most of the new silicone tools and mats are fine since they can take it up to at least 400F (200C), although you might want to check with the manufacturer if you’re not absolutely certain, to avoid any meltdowns.